 Dirty Work in the Dairy

 In 1996, the European Union granted both Parmigiano-Reggiano and Parmesan “Protected Designation of Origin” (PDO) status.
-What this means is that for the product to carry those two names it must be made by traditional methods within the specific area around Parma and Reggio.
-Many other cheeses, Roquefort, Stilton, and Gouda are examples, carry the same designation.
+What this means is that, for the product to carry those two names, it must be made by traditional methods within the specific area around Parma and Reggio.
+Many other cheeses, like Roquefort, Stilton, and Gouda, carry the same designation.

 The PDO status only applies within the European Union, which is why food companies elsewhere sell a product called “Parmesan” that isn’t Parmesan.